 How To Get Around In Manila

 Manila can be visited all year round; however, the best time is from October through March.
-The month April to June, the so-called summertime in the Philippines.
+The month of April to June is the so-called summertime in the Philippines.
 The term summer sounds funny when the temperature is continually 25 to 35 degrees.
 It’s a school holiday, and the locals spend their time on the beach, primarily students going on a trip.

 July and August are the rainy seasons, the wettest month with the possibility of flooding.
-September to November is a great month to travel because of the off-season, and the accommodation is quite cheap at the time of the year.
+September to November is a great month to travel because it is the off-season, and the accommodation is relatively cheap at the time of the year.
 December to March is ideal as the weather is cooler, though not as chills as European summer, but a pleasant temperature.

 Manila In One Day: Seven Incredible Things To Do

-Strolling The Rizal Park
+Strolling the Rizal Park

-The Park is an integral part of old Manila tales that played some significant moments in Philippines history.
-The Park got his name from a brilliant resistance fighter Jose Rizal who was executed by the Spaniards.
+The Park is integral to old Manila tales that played some significant moments in Philippine history.
+The Park got his name from a brilliant resistance fighter Jose Rizal who the Spaniards executed.
 There you will find the hero’s bronze statue in the Park.
 Rizal Park is a meeting place for the local people to evade the city’s bustle.
 For the most part, an excellent place to start the city tour as you have the following tourist attractions nearby.
 It’s a free entrance!

 Take a ride with a Kalesa (Horse Drawn Carriage)

 Manila doesn’t have a tourist bus like the hop-on hop-off bus.
 But the good thing is, you can do it by this horse-drawn carriage called (Kalesa) in native.
 It’s unique in Manila and the most comfortable way of seeing the city’s highlights.